-- Synchronous sessions: Our synchronous sessions begin at 4:30pm and end by 7:10pm on specific Wednesdays.
-See the weekly syllabus for the specifics. - Asynchronous Course Week: Because asynchronous online courses do not have a "fixed" meeting day, our week will start on Monday and finish on Sunday with assignments typically due by Sunday afternoon EXCEPT where noted on the syllabi.
-This schedule should allow sufficient time to complete and post assignments for this course. - Office hours- see Blackboard for hours and Zoom link

-- Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
-Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services. - Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues. - Workload: Please be aware that this course is not self-paced.
-Students are expected to meet specific deadlines and due dates listed in the Class Schedule section of this syllabus.
-It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due. - Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
-Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times. - Netiquette: The course environment is a collaborative space.
+• Asynchronous Course Week: work is posted on Monday and due by the following Sunday.

+• Office hours - see Blackboard for hours and Zoom link

+• Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week.

+• Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions.

+• Technical Competence: Students are expected to demonstrate competence in using all course technology.
+Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services.

+• Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
+Late work will not be accepted based on individual technical issues.

+• Workload: Students are expected to meet specific deadlines and due dates listed in the Class Schedule section of this syllabus.
+It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due.

+• Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
+Students should email the instructor to schedule a one-on-one session, including their preferred meeting method, and suggested dates/times.

+• Netiquette: The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
-Students must always reread their responses carefully before posting them, so as others do not consider them as personal offenses.
+Students must always reread their responses carefully before posting them, to avoid personally offending others.
 Be positive in your approach with others and diplomatic in selecting your words.
 Remember that you are not competing with classmates, but sharing information and learning from others.
-All faculty are similarly expected to be respectful in all communications. - Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.
+All faculty are similarly expected to be respectful in all communications.

+• Accommodations: Online learners who require effective accommodations to ensure accessibility must be registered with George Mason University Disability Services.